Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 - Constructs arguments to prove and justify results and provides reasoning to support conclusions which are appropriate to the context
 ##### Subtopic focus:
 The principle focus of this subtopic is to explore the key features of the graphs of trigonometric functions and to understand and use basic transformations to solve trigonometric equations.
 Students develop an understanding of the way that graphs of trigonometric functions change when the functions are altered in a systematic way.
-This is important in understanding how mathem
+This is important in understanding how mathematical models of real-world phenomena can be developed
+##### Content:
+- Examine and apply transformations to sketch functions of the form $y=kf(a(x+b))+c$, where a, b, c and k are constants,
 #### MA-C2 Differential Calculus

 ## Extension